chattopadhyaykittu/LeetCode---Python/README.md

-This repository contains all the LeetCode solutions in Python which I do everyday.
+This repository contains all the LeetCode solutions in Python which I practice everyday.